tierratechnologies/logmate.co.nz/content/blog/why-do-courier-drivers-not-have-to-follow-work-time-rules.md

 The second relevant exemption is for the light vehicle short-haul good delivery industry (ie, courier services).

-* A driver of a goods vehicle does not have to maintain a logbook if the vehicle only requires a class 1 or 2 licenses to be driven and is operated only within a 50km radius of the vehicle operator’s usual business location or is driven within a 50km radius from a base of operations.
+* A driver of a goods vehicle does not have to maintain a logbook or follow the work time requirements if the vehicle only requires a class 1 or 2 licenses to be driven and is operated only within a 50km radius of the vehicle operator’s usual business location or is driven within a 50km radius from a base of operations.
 * The base of operations means a site office established for at least 24 hours or a local depot to which drivers report daily for assignment of tasks or to commence driving.

   ![](https://images.unsplash.com/photo-1556011308-d6aedab5ed8f?utm_medium=medium&w=700&q=50&auto=format)